CumulusNetworks/DUE/docs/Troubleshooting.md

 ## Cleaning up failed images
 Run `due --manage --delete-matched none`
-This gets the IDs of all images that have 'none' in their name and generates a script named `delete_these_docker_containers.sh` that can be run to delete all those images.
+This gets the IDs of all images that have 'none' in their name and generates a script named `delete_these_docker_images.sh` that can be run to delete all those images.

 --delete-matched filters images with  with `*term-supplied*` so you should check that the images listed in the script are, indeed,